sagemath/trac_to_gh/Issue 6707.md

 # Issue 6707: Sage will try to build on compilers known to be too old.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6707

 Original creator: drkirkby